CamK06/Discord-IRC-Sharp/README.md

 	"#tech": DISCORDCHANNELID
 }
 ```
 Once your configuration file is populated with all of the correct info, run the program once more.
-It should output info about finding the Discord channels, joining IRC, etc. If instead you get a message stating that it failed to connect to IRC, Discord, or find channels, double check that all values in your configuration are correct.
+It should output info about finding the Shitcord channels, joining IRC, etc. If instead you get a message stating that it failed to connect to IRC, Shitcord, or find channels, double check that all values in your configuration are correct.

 If the problem persists and you're absolutely sure your configuration is correct, [open an issue](https://github.com/CamK06/Discord-IRC-Sharp/issues/new) providing as much information as possible.